 $8/mo

-Magnesium glycinate is the right form — high bioavailability, gentle on the gut, well-tolerated.
+Magnesium glycinate is the right form.
+High bioavailability, gentle on the gut.
 400mg elemental is a solid sleep and recovery dose.
-The problem is co-administration with zinc, which cuts absorption of both.
+Co-administration with zinc cuts absorption of both, which is the problem here.
 Fix the timing and this becomes one of the best things in your stack.

 → Move to bedtime, taken at least 60 minutes after zinc.
 No other changes needed.